Coming and Going

 As you can see, the legal process regarding auto accidents occurring during the course of employment involves complicated procedures and claims that seem to overlap at times.
 At Pinder Plotkin, our attorneys have significant experience in dealing with these complex issues and have litigated hundreds of successful recoveries — both through settlements and at trial — on behalf of our clients.
 Because of our experience with all aspects of these types of claims, we frequently receive and are actively seeking referrals from other firms regarding injuries that occur while driving during the course of employment.

-If you or someone you know have suffered injuries as a result of an accident that occurred during the course of your employment, please call the offices of the Pinder Plotkin Legal Team today at (410) 661-9440, or visit our website to learn more about our firm and your legal recourse.
+If you or someone you know have suffered injuries as a result of an accident that occurred during the course of your employment, please call the offices of the Pinder Plotkin Legal Team and speak with an MD Uber Accident Attorney today at (410) 661-9440, or visit our website to learn more about our firm and your legal recourse.
 We offer free consultations and will pursue your claim professionally and aggressively with your best interests in mind.

 The information provided in this website/blog is provided for informational purposes only, and should not be construed as legal advice on any subject.